edgecase/vim-config/README.md

 You should give it a try.

+## Pre-requisites

+This config is built primarily to work on top of the OSX version of `MacVim`, but should be usable on top of other `vim` or `gvim` installations that are built with all of the `vim` features necessary to support the used plugins.

 ## Install

-1. git clone git://github.com/edgecase/vim-config.git
+1. `git clone git://github.com/edgecase/vim-config.git`
-2. rake (This will symlink the necessary files to your home directory, asking for permission before clobbering anything.)
+2. `rake` (This will symlink the necessary files to your home directory, asking for permission before clobbering anything.)
-3. vim
+3. `vim`
-4. :BundleInstall (This will clone and install all of the plugins from github.)
+4. `:BundleInstall` (This will clone and install all of the plugins from github.)

 ## Customizing